 The seven-seat VW Sharan is a great all-round family car, with a flexible interior and grown-up driving experience

 The diesel engines best suit the Sharan, because their pulling power copes better with the car's weight.
 They're also surprisingly frugal and quiet on the move.
-Most powerful of the bunch is a 2.0-litre petrol turbo with 197bhp, but be prepared to pay the price at the pumps for its performance.
-For such a large car, all-round visibility is pretty good, but go for the optional parking sensors just to avoid any scrapes.
+Most powerful of the bunch is a 2.0-litre petrol turbo with 182bhp, but be prepared to pay the price at the pumps for its performance.
+For such a large car, all-round visibility is pretty good and parking sensors are standard on all but entry-level models.
 Handling is sharp for such a tall car, and you'll notice an ability to travel around corners at high speeds with little fuss.
 The suspension is comfortable, and engine noise is low.

 Diesel options are limited to a 2.0-litre TDI with 113bhp, 148bhp and 182bhp – the 113bhp and 148bhp versions each achieve a combined figure of 56.5mpg and between 130- and 137g/km of CO2, meaning they're the most fuel efficient.
 The more powerful 182bhp 2.0's fuel economy is only a little less – around 2mpg.
 There's also a 1.4-litre turbocharged petrol – it returns between 42.2 and 43.5mpg and emits 150-156g/km.
 The diesels make the most sense financially but the petrol is quieter on the move.

 Interior, design and technology